 In addition to this liveaboard series, the best worldwide dive resort locations and services are reviewed in their own series.
 To check them out, or other liveaboards, click on Liveaboards / Resorts on the menu at the top and choose a title.

-The Seychelles are a 115 island archipelago set 480 km (300 miles) from the east coast of Africa, 4 to 10 degrees below the equator, that tip to tip extends over 1,100 km (687.5 miles) in length.
-The 41 inner islands are granite based with surrounding coral walls, pinnacles, and canyons that have been hell on passing ships while providing a rich habitat for over 1,000 species of fish.
+The Seychelles is a 115 island archipelago set 480 km (300 miles) from the east coast of Africa, 4 to 10 degrees below the equator, that tip to tip extends over 1,100 km (687.5 miles) in length.
+The 41 inner islands are granite-based with surrounding coral walls, pinnacles, and canyons that have been hell on passing ships while providing a rich habitat for over 1,000 species of fish.
 The outer 74 islands are atolls or with a coral foundation.
 Onshore, there is also a variety of unique flora and fauna.
 UNESCO has designated two World Heritage Sites in the Seychelles and the world’s largest coral atoll, Aldabra, is part of the archipelago.

 Most human inhabitants are located on the main inner islands, Mahe, Praslin, and La Digue, where the bulk of the resorts are also located.
 The vast majority of islands are not inhabited and besides the big three, only Alphonse and Desroches have accommodations.

-While not world class for corals, perhaps in part due to the granite foundation, the reef is pristine and the rich sea life has benefited greatly from the banning of spear and dynamite fishing in the 1960s.
+While not world-class for corals, perhaps in part due to the granite foundation, the reef is pristine and the rich sea life has benefited greatly from the banning of spear and dynamite fishing in the 1960s.
 The inner island substrate is made up of a shallow plateau, suitable for snorkeling, kayaking, and beginner scuba divers, deep drop-offs and a number of well-preserved wrecks.

 The plurality of the local operators is on the north side of Mahe, doing most of their diving there and not going to the south side very often.
 There are 30 sites north of Mahe, about a dozen good sites around Praslin and La Digue and 75 in all on the inner islands.
 The number of divers is low enough that sites are not crowded.
 The best ones are reputed to be Aldabra Atoll (outer islands), Shark Bank and the Ennerdale Wreck.

-The difficulty level of the diving is suitable for beginners with only a few requiring advanced skills.
+The difficulty level of diving is suitable for beginners with only a few requiring advanced skills.
 Most liveaboards offer open water diver courses and even discover scuba diving.
 The most popular courses offered are the advanced open water and specialty underwater photography certifications.
 Many excellent snorkeling locations are available and passengers are encouraged to participate.

 The smaller critters and macro life are quite fascinating.
 There are also numerous brightly colored reef fish like surgeonfish, rabbitfish, lionfish, parrotfish and batfish, but the main draw is this long list of larger attractions: hawksbill and green turtles, swordfish, marlin and sailfish, barracuda, giant grouper, grey and whitetip reef sharks, bull sharks, hammerheads, stingrays, Napoleon wrasses, whale sharks and manta and eagle rays.

 It is always warm and diving is good year-round with calmest seas and best visibility from March through May.
 It is coolest and windiest in the monsoon season of July and August.
 The fall months are the best time for mantas and whale sharks.
-Water temperatures range from 78-84° F (26-29° C) requiring no more than 3mm of protection and often times only a shortie.
+Water temperatures range from 78-84° F (26-29° C) requiring no more than 3mm of protection and oftentimes only a shortie.

 Visibility is almost always good at 65-100ft (20-30m).
 From June to October rougher surface conditions cause a decrease in vis to the lower end of the range.